 Once your study has been approved (ethically, financially and scientifically) you will be keen to get started.
 You should email MEG support staff (Anna or Sven) and request a pilot session to run through your experimental set-up.
-This session should not be used for programming your stimuli so make sure you have these programs running first, as well as checking triggers.
-This can be done in a previous session, speak with Anna or Sven about it and they will work with you to make sure your settings are ok.
+This session should not be used for programming your stimuli so make sure you have these programs running first.